SingularityNET-Archive/SingularityNET-Archive/Data/Snet-Ambassador-Program/Content/Onboarding-Workgroup/Docs/GoogleDocs/1EZ6wkFrAi2YXfRJE_PBRMZt1mcFTOA_yfVKQmAwGOME/doc-comments-only.md

 >
 #### Context - documents Clement suggested should be written
 > * Vanessa Cardui: For reference, can you say what docs these were?
->   - Dr Ayo Olu-Ayoola: One: Scripts from which onboarding video guide can be made.
+>   - Ayo: One: Scripts from which onboarding video guide can be made.
 Two: An update/upgrade on the "getting started".
 >   - Vanessa Cardui: they both already exist :-)
 >